Great Horned Owl (Bubo virginianus)

 In 2018, a tiny baby owl fell from its nest.

-It suffered from severe head trauma and general body trauma.
-Despite these injuries, it grew healthy and strong.
+He suffered from severe head trauma and general body trauma.
+Despite these injuries, he grew healthy and strong.
 After several months of rehabilitation, the young owl showed promise.
-It was successfully able to hunt live prey, fly and maneuver well, and had the feisty attitude of a Great Horned Owl.
+He was successfully able to hunt live prey, fly and maneuver well, and had the feisty attitude of a Great Horned Owl.
 It was decided to try to give this this youngster a chance at life in the wild.

 Unfortunately, all efforts to return this beautiful owl to the wild were not successful.

-The Great Horned Owl was brought on by RMRP as an Educational Ambassador.
-Although is disabilities may have prevented this youngster from returning to the wild, it did not impede its progress as an Ambassador.
+The Great Horned Owl became an Educational Ambassador at RMRP.
+Although his disabilities may have prevented this youngster from returning to the wild, it did not impede his progress as an Ambassador.

-Strong and fearless in its own way, this owl has worked hard at becoming a beacon of awareness for its species.
+Strong and fearless in his own way, this owl has worked hard at becoming a beacon of awareness for its species.